Overview: The Association & Council

 - Allocate funds to support the association's activities, per approved budget.

-- Provide monthly reports to the board regarding the accumulation of investment and the distribution of dividends and incentives.
+- Provide monthly reports to the board regarding the distribution of incentives.

 - Propose to the board and council changes in the Incentives Distribution Policy.